 In May 2017, the Company entered into a credit and security agreement (the "Credit Facility") with MidCap Financial Trust, a Delaware statutory trust ("MidCap"), as administrative agent and MidCap and certain other financial institutions as lenders thereunder (the "Credit Agreement") that provides for a senior secured term loan facility of \$60.0 million, of which \$40.0 million was drawn by the Company on May 5, 2017.
-The Company's ability to draw on the remaining \$20.0 million under the senior secured term loan facility expired on December 31, 2018.
+The remaining \$20.0 million under the senior secured term loan facility will become available to the Company upon its demonstration (on or prior to December 31, 2018) of net product revenue equaling or exceeding \$120.0 million for the trailing 12 month period.
 The Company capitalized approximately \$0.4 million of debt issuance costs, which were netted against the carrying value of the Credit Facility and will be amortized over the term of the Credit Facility using the effective interest rate method.

 Borrowings under the Credit Agreement bear interest at a rate per annum equal to LIBOR (with a LIBOR floor rate of 1.00%) plus 6.15%.
-The Company is obligated to make interest only payments (payable monthly in arrears) through April 30, 2019.
+The Company is obligated to make interest only payments (payable monthly in arrears) through April 30,

+7. Debt (Continued)

+2019.
 Commencing on May 1, 2019 and continuing for the remaining twenty-four months of the facility, the Company will be required to make monthly interest payments and monthly principal payments.
 The principal payments are to be made based on straight-line amortization of the principal over the twenty-four month period.
 The maturity date of the Credit Agreement is May 1, 2021, unless terminated earlier.

 The Credit Facility is subject to certain financial covenants.
-As of December 31, 2018, the Company was in compliance with all required covenants.
+As of December 31, 2017, the Company was in compliance with all required covenants.